 Snapper

 We encourage you to read our detailed guide on how to catch snapper.
 Snapper season locally starts around October and finishes after March.
-The big reds migrate inshore during this time of year because water temperatures have increased providing ideal spawning conditions.
+The big reds migrate inshore during this time of year because water temperatures have increased, providing ideal spawning conditions.
 Dawn and dusk are generally considered the best times to be on the water.
-The most common snapper rods are 7 foot 6 inches in length with a weight class of 4-7 kilos paired with a 4000 or 5000 size reel spooled with 15-30 pound braid or mono and 40 pound leader.
+The most common snapper rods are 7 feet 6 inches in length with a weight class of 4-7 kilos paired with a 4000 or 5000 size reel spooled with 15-30 pound braid or mono and 40 pound leader.
 You can choose to fish lighter or heavier.
-Recommended bait options include pilchards either full or half, silver whiting, squid, garfish, mackerel and mullet.
+Recommended bait options include pilchards, either whole or half, silver whiting, squid, garfish, mackerel and mullet.
 The best soft plastics are large jerk shads, whip baits, curl tails or paddle tails.
-Most are between 4 and 7 inches in size generally coupled with a ½ or ¼ ounce jig head.
+Most are between 4 and 7 inches in size, generally coupled with a ½ or ¼ ounce jig head.
 Some good options include Savage Gear Fat Curl Tails, Daiwa Bait Junkie Jerk shads & Berkley 7 inch turtleback worm, Zman curl tails.

 Targeting Flathead at Tarwin River

-We encourage you to read our detailed guide on How to catch Flathead.
+We encourage you to read our detailed guide on how to catch Flathead.
 Flathead is a year-round prospect that can be caught at any time of the day.
-They are an ambush predator that waits in disguise for smaller fish to swim by for an easy feed.
+They are ambush predators that wait in disguise for smaller fish to swim by for an easy feed.
 This highlights the importance of keeping your baits and soft plastics towards the bottom.
-If fishing from a boat or kayak we would recommend drifting around the sandy flats until you find a good patch of them.
-Also, keep an eye for depth drop-offs which is a great location for an ambush predator to be waiting.
-We recommend targeting flathead with a 7 foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
+If fishing from a boat or kayak, we would recommend drifting around the sandy flats until you find a good patch of them.
+Also, keep an eye out for depth drop-offs, which are great locations for an ambush predator to be waiting.
+We recommend targeting flathead with a 7-foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
 You can go lighter, but flathead has bristly teeth that can compromise your fishing line.

 Flathead is not fussy and will happily have a go at many various soft plastics and lures.
-We would highly recommend reading our detailed guide on the best lures and soft plastics to catch flathead.
-Top choices include worm and yabby imitations, paddle tail soft plastic, curl tail soft plastics, deep diving hard body lures, vibes, swimbaits, and blades.
-If you are targeting flathead with bait, we recommend using a paternoster rig or running sinker rig.
-Use a small ball sinker to swivel, then 50cm of 8-12 leader to a size 6 long shank hook.
-Good baits choices include pilchards, mussels, squid, chicken, whitebait, Pipis, blue bait and prawns.
+We highly recommend reading our detailed guide on the best lures and soft plastics for catching flathead.
+Top choices include worm and yabby imitations, paddletail and curl tail soft plastics, deep diving hard body lures, vibes, and blades.
+If you are targeting flathead with bait, we recommend using a paternoster rig or a running sinker rig.
+Good bait choices include pilchards, mussels, squid, chicken, whitebait, Pipis, blue bait and prawns.

+Images of fish supplied VFA and DEPI.
+All other photos and videos shown on the Tarwin River Fishing Guide are Fishing Mad originals.
 Thank you for visiting the Tarwin River Fishing Guide.
-If you feel this location guide is missing any key information or needs any corrections made, then, please let us know by emailing enquries@fishingmad.com.au
+If you feel this location guide is missing any key information or needs any corrections made, then please let us know by emailing enquries@fishingmad.com.au